 The Steel Index (TSI) 62% Fe iron ore price fell $0.70 day-over-day to $88.2/dmt CFR Tianjin, bringing it to its lowest point since September 6, 2012.
 The fall in iron ore prices was due to bearish steel fundamentals and a general lack of market confidence in China.

-“Prices have fallen due to an overhang of material, particularly from Australia; and with falling steel prices, steel mills are hesitant to buy,” said Annalisa Jeffries, associate editorial director of Platts metals.
+“Prices have fallen due to an overhang of material, particularly from Australia; and with falling steel prices, steel mills are hesitant to buy,” said Annalisa Jeffries, associate editorial director of Platts Metals.
 “Additionally, prices of iron ore that are stocked in port are below prices of imported cargoes.
 Financing cargoes has also become more difficult as larger deposits are now required by banks to issue letters of credit.”

 At the same time, oversupply of iron ore has put pressure on spot prices.
-“The iron ore market has moved into oversupply at a time China’s economy is slowing, putting downward pressure on iron ore spot prices,” said Oscar Tarneberg, TSI senior analyst.
+“The iron ore market has moved into oversupply at a time when China’s economy is slowing, putting downward pressure on iron ore spot prices,” said Oscar Tarneberg, TSI senior analyst.
 “The summer period has seen the usual seasonal slowdown in demand exacerbated by fresh concerns about the health of China’s property sector, and a weakening in previously resilient steel export prices.”